d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 The argument naming convention came from Objective-C. This legacy has been applied for expressiveness purpose.
-For instance *delegates* in iOS use this capability when a method has the same semantic but with different contexts.
+For instance *delegates* in iOS use this capability when a method has the same semantic scope but with different contexts.

 Unfortunately the reverse of the medal is the difficulty of the expressiveness when we want to use all transformation rules - mainly the &eta;-conversion - when the code is